 Local authorities can set their limits to allow for specific local needs.
 For instance, 20 mph zones are increasingly being applied in built-up areas and around schools.

 If you get caught for speeding, either on a speed camera or by the police, the minimum punishment will be a £100 fine and three penalty points added to your licence.

 Speed awareness course

-In some cases for minor speeding offences, you may be given the opportunity to attend a speed awareness course.
+In some cases for minor speeding offences, you may have the opportunity to attend a speed awareness course.
 Although the cost of this course will be more than just accepting and paying the Fixed Penalty Notice, the advantage would be avoiding having your licence endorsed with the three penalty points.

 More serious speeding offences can expect much harsher penalties, and in some cases will even carry an instant driving ban.